povlhp/iBus2PPM/README.md

 # iBus2PPM
 Arduino code to read iBus over serial port, and output PPM to FlightController.

-Future plans include PWM out for select channels.
-The Nano and Pro Mini allows for 6 PWM channels.
+Now includes support for 4 PWM channels.
+Using experimental faster PPM with variable frame size. tested and working on CleanFlight.

 Some parts borrowed and adapted from elsewhere on the Internet.